yanivpartush/chatbot-calendar-app/README.md

 ```

-## chatbot-calendar-service ( Not executed as port of docker-compose )
+## chatbot-calendar-service ( Not executed as part of docker-compose )

 ```
 1. define tokens in application.yaml file :  api-key ( Open-AI ) and bot-token ( Telegram )